Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Green vegetables, allies to boost your energy

-Green vegetables are valuable allies for those looking to boost their energy.
-Rich in vitamins, minerals and antioxidants, they can help fight fatigue and increase your vitality.
+Green vegetables are a valuable ally for those looking to boost their energy.
+Rich in vitamins, minerals, and antioxidants, they can help fight fatigue and increase your vitality.

 Spinach , for example, is known for its exceptional nutritional richness.
 It is an excellent source of vitamins A, C and K, iron and magnesium.
 In addition to being low in calories, it is also a good source of energy.